Should I Buy a New AC Unit Online

 More often than not we discover, improperly sized, designed, and installed duct systems.
 Leaky ducts.
 Improperly sized, installed, or missing air plenums.
 Misaligned, poorly installed, or completely void attic and wall insulation (even on brand new homes), home’s that are too leaky or too tight (yes that creates other issues), improperly sized or installed refrigerant piping, and on, and on, and on.
 All of these things determine the proper size of an air conditioning system, but more importantly…what may lead to the need for a smaller AC unit, and can truly “save you thousands”

-There is a lot more to be told but that would turn this article into novel.
+There is a lot more to be told, but that would turn this article into a novel.
 Search our blog using the search tool and you will find hundreds of articles that you can piece together to really educate yourself about HVAC.
 I guarantee when you are done you will choose a traditional approach to installing your new AC unit, and you will truly “save thousands”.
 Or, you can buy into the fancy website and give your thousands to a great marketing company oops, I mean buy online.